rrgmc/qdiimpl/README.md

 # Details

-### Debug Context
+### QD Context

-Each method is passed a "DebugContext" which contains these fields:
+Each method is passed a "QDContext" which contains these fields:

 - `ExecCount`: times this method was called since the execution start.
 - `CallerFunc`: fully-qualified function name that called the interface method.